UMLS-KGI-BERT: Data-Centric Knowledge Integration in Transformers for Biomedical Entity Recognition: Experiments

-\paragraph{} We report the macro-averaged precision, recall and F1-score for each task.
+We report the macro-averaged precision, recall and F1-score for each task.
+These metrics are calculated on each sequence in the test set and then averaged across all training batches.
+This evaluation setup is designed to allow for continuous monitoring of evaluation metrics \textit{during} training, and is in fact less than optimal for post-hoc testing, as the overall average can change based on the batch size chosen for evaluation.
+This results in imbalanced precision and recall scores

 Results for the French, English and Spanish tasks can be seen in Tables \ref{fr_results}, \ref{en_results}, and \ref{es_results} respectively.
 We find that the best-performing models are in general the pre-trained checkpoints for which training has been extended via knowledge graph integration.
 This is unsurprising given that these are the models that have undergone the most domain-specific pre-training among all variants.
 It is important to highlight, moreover, the fact that the KGI-BERT variants are competitive with the pre-trained baselines for many tasks, despite being trained on less data.
 The largest improvements brought about by the UMLS-KGI training strategy can be seen in the French and Spanish tasks, suggesting that this technique will be more beneficial for lower-resource languages for which there is more room for improvement with respect to existing models.
+We also include a comparison with the cross-lingual SAPBERT model \cite{liu_learning_2021}, which we include as a reference standard for UMLS-augmented BERT models.

 The number of documents and target label classes for each evaluation task is show in Table \ref{eval_datasets}.